National language: Switzerland

 Switzerland has four national languages: German, French, Italian and Romansh, all of which have official status at the national level within the Federal administration of Switzerland.

 A majority (60%) of the population speaks German, while most of the remainder (21%) speak French, and minorities speak Italian (10%) and Romansh (7%, not monolingually).
 German speakers are predominant in most of the country, while French speakers occupy the western parts near the border with France, and the Italian speakers are situated to the south near the border with Italy, mostly within the Canton of Ticino.
 The Romansh speakers are concentrated in the Canton of Grisons in the south-east.

+Syria

+Arabic is the official language of Syria and Kurdish is a recognized national language.

 Taiwan

 A national language in Taiwan is legally defined as "a natural language used by an original people group of Taiwan and the Taiwan Sign Language".
 This includes Formosan languages, Hakka, Mandarin, Taiwanese Hokkien and Matsu dialect.

 During Japanese rule (1895 to 1945), the "national language movement" (國語運動, kokugo undō) promoted the Japanese language.
 After their defeat in the Chinese Civil War in 1949, the Kuomintang regime of the Republic of China retreated to the island of Taiwan, where they introduced Standard Chinese and English language, which were spoken by few of the island population at the time, to be the "national language".
 Today however, the National languages development act recognises languages of all people groups of Taiwan to be national languages.